maxine-mwanda/angular-go-blog/README.md

 (Replace sample-post with an actual slug from your database.)

 Test Frontend Navigation
-Click on blog post titles to navigate to individual posts.
+Click on angular-go-blog post titles to navigate to individual posts.

 Use the back button to return to the homepage.